EarlSpiritRoo/EarlSpiritRoo/README.md

  - HTML, CSS, JavaScript
 - Shopify / Liquid
 - APIs + AI tools for automation
-- GitHub Pages for small web apps

 ---

 ### 🦔 What I’m focusing on now